 Throwing daggers are triangular in appearance with the blade coming to a point.
 You have probably seen these in movies, they were made popular by Ninjas in Japan as an alternative to stars.

-To better understand the dynamics of knife throwing we must first understand the components:
+To better understand the dynamics of knife throwing we must first understand the components of a throwing knife:

 As a beginner, you should be looking for a knife with a weight of around 200 grams.

 The lighter the knife the more difficult it becomes to control.

 For more distance when throwing generally speaking you should opt for a heavier knife of 250 grams plus.

 As a beginner, the balance is a very important aspect of a throwing knife and the centre of gravity should be, give or take 1cm, in the middle of the throwing knife.

 To find the centre of the knife take the knife and balance it on your index finger.